knivnia/knivnia/README.md

 ### Hi 👋

-My name is Kseniia, I'm a newbie developer and I live in Ireland.
+My name is Kseniia, I'm a Software Developer and I live in Ireland.

 How to reach me: